 In the “Ristorante degli Argentieri”, freely translated “Restaurant of the Silversmith” the menu offers a choice of Antipasti, Primi Piatti, Secondi Piatti, Insalata, Selezione di formaggi and Dolci.
 There are also a number of “I Piatti Semper disponibili” or dishes that are always available.
 For those who’s Italian is as limited as ours, the menus are also available in French and English.

 It’s almost eleven o’clock when we finish our extensive and tasteful Italian meal.
 Just enough time for one last drink before we hit the sack.
-Tomorrow the White Cliffs of Dover are on the agenda.
+Join us tomorrow for our second day on board the beautiful Costa Mediterranea and our visit to the White Cliffs of Dover.